 - Every APPLICATION FOR THE APPROVAL of a recognised competition shall be in such form as may from time to time be prescribed by the NCHA and shall include: - a.
-The DATE AND VENUE of the competition. - b.
-DETAILS OF THE CLASSES in accordance with which cutting horses are to compete or are to be exhibited. - c.
-A copy of any SUPPLEMENTARY REGULATIONS which are intended to apply to the competition. - d.
+The DATE AND VENUE of the competition. - DETAILS OF THE CLASSES in accordance with which cutting horses are to compete or are to be exhibited. - A copy of any SUPPLEMENTARY REGULATIONS which are intended to apply to the competition, as approved by the executive committee. - d.
 All other INFORMATION REQUIRED BY THE REGULATIONS and by the NCHA. - e.
 Amount of PRIZE MONEY and distribution. - f.
-Payment of the AFFILIATION FEE. - 2. - a) More than one (1) show will not be affiliated within a 300km road travel radius on the same day.
-A championship cutting will take precedence over a jackpot cutting, or if both shows are of the same criteria, the first approval form received in the office will be the show affiliated, should there be two (2) or more clubs wish to affiliate on the same day.
-No show will be affiliated by the NCHA on the same date as any major show held by the NCHA. - b) No date and schedule of events and nominated purses which has been fixed for holding an affiliated competition and which has been approved by the NCHA shall be ALTERED OR CANCELLED without the majority consent of the NCHA Executive Committee unless it be by an act of god.
-Show committees are required to give entrants twenty four (24) hours nocation of any alteration or cancellation of a contest or event. - No Club affiliate can run a show outside their area without prior Board approval. - 3.
-Within fourteen (14) days of completion of the competition one (1) copy of the results, judges sheets and show sheets must be sent to the Secretary of the NCHA and must contain full and correct particulars of all awards and prize money.
+Payment of the AFFILIATION FEE. - a.
+More than one (1) show will not be affiliated within a 300km road travel radius on the same day. - A championship cutting will take precedence over a jackpot cutting, or if both shows are of the same criteria, the first approval form received in the office will be the show affiliated, should there be two (2) or more clubs wishing to affiliate on the same day.
+No show will be affiliated by the NCHA on the same date as any major show held by the NCHA. - No date and schedule of events and nominated purses which has been fixed for holding an affiliated competition and which has been approved by the

+NCHA shall be ALTERED OR CANCELLED without the majority consent of the NCHA Executive Committee unless it be by an act of God.
+Show committees are required to give entrants twenty-four (24) hours notification of any alteration or cancellation of a contest or event.
+Affiliates found to have acted in contravention of any of these directives may be fined \$550.00 and/or subject to disciplinary action.

+- No affiliate can run a show outside their area without prior board approval. - d.
+It is recommended that show management advertise their enlisted judge/s prior to fourteen (14) days before the commencement of an affiliate event. - Within fourteen (14) days of completion of the competition, one (1) copy of the results, judges' sheets and show sheets must be sent to the Secretary of the NCHA and must contain full and correct particulars of all awards and prize money.
 Also, all levies pertaining to the said show must be paid within fourteen (14) days. - 4.
-The entry fee payable in respect of each horse entered shall be paid at the same time of lodgement of the application for entry except in the event of an age event where part of the entry fee may be lodged with entry and the balance at a later date.
+The entry fee payable in respect of each horse entered shall be paid at the same time of lodgement of the application for entry, except in the case of an age event where part of the entry fee may be lodged with entry and the balance later.
 ALL ENTRY FEES AND CATTLE HIRE MUST BE PAID PRIOR TO COMPETING IN THE RELEVANT COMPETITION.

-A) Late entries will be accepted at the discretion of the show committee conducting the event.
+Late entries will be accepted at the discretion of the show committee conducting the event.
 Any late entry accepted must work at the end of next available herd and will incur a penalty determined by the show committee.
 Scratching's will not change a competitor's place in the draw or alter the number of cattle in the herd.